 - The Bowl for Kids' Sake events, scheduled for March 26 and 27 at West Acres Bowl, have been put on hold.
 We will communicate any updates to our sponsors and participants as decisions are made.
 Paper bowling pins are still being sold at Fargo-Moorhead area Hornbacher's stores.
 Any questions can be directed to Brittney Hogan at 701-451-5033.

 - The April 15 Lunch and Learn: Generation Z Is Here has been canceled.
-Full refunds have been issues to ticket holders.
+Full refunds have been issued to ticket holders.

 ORIGINAL STATEMENT (MARCH 13, 2020):